lapinozz/lapinozz.github.io/_posts/2016-03-08-Messing-with-vtables-part-two.markdown

 # Simple Inheritance

 First, let's see a simple case where virtual inheritance is needed.
 We have four classes, `GuiElement`, `Label`, `Clickable` and `Button`.
-They form an hierarchy where both `Label` and `Clickable` inherited from `GuiElement`. `Button` needs to be drawn so it inhertie from and `Label`.
+They form an hierarchy where both `Label` and `Clickable` inherited from `GuiElement`. `Button` needs to be drawn so it inhertie from `Label`.
 It also need to be clickable so of course it also inherits from `Clickable`.
-One code is worth ten thousand words right?
+One code worth ten thousand words right?

 {% highlight cpp linenos %}
 struct GuiElement